explodinggradients/ragas/docs/howtos/applications/compare_llms.md

 ## Compare Scores

-Based on the evaluation results, it is apparent that the `faithfulness` and `answer_relevancy` metrics of the HuggingFace zephyr-7b-alpha model slightly outperform the falcon-7b-instruct model in my RAG pipeline when applied to my own dataset.
+Based on the evaluation results, it is apparent that the `faithfulness`, `answer_correctness` and `answer_relevancy` metrics of the HuggingFace zephyr-7b-alpha model slightly outperform the falcon-7b-instruct model in my RAG pipeline when applied to my own dataset.

 Refer to the complete colab notebook [here](https://colab.research.google.com/drive/10dNeU56XLOGUJ9gRuBFryyRwoy70rIeS?usp=sharing).